crayzeewulf/libserial/README.md

 # Libserial

 Thanks for checking out LibSerial!
-LibSerial provides a convenient, object oriented approach to accessing serial ports on POSIX systems.
+LibSerial provides a convenient, object oriented approach to accessing serial ports on Linux operating system.

 After you get to know LibSerial a bit, if you find that you have ideas for improvement, please be sure to let us know!